NuriEnsing/flutter_risale_read_app/README.md

-# Flutter Book Reader App
+# Flutter Risale-i Nur Reader App

-This project is a simple book reading app built with Flutter.
+This project is a Risale-i Nur book reading app built with Flutter.
 It provides a list of books that users can select to read, download and search from.
 It also includes features such as bookmarking, login, etc.

 ## Project Structure